shamuproject/mavtables/doc/make_targets.md

 at `build/lcov/html/selected_targets/index.html`.

+## linecheck

+Prints all lines exceeding 80 characters.

 ## style

 Fix the style of C++ source code and header files.
 The original files are backed up with a `.orig` extension.
 [Artistic Style](http://astyle.sourceforge.net/) is required to use this target.
+This will also call the linecheck target.

 ## html